Hi, we’re a team of 12 senior-level creatives.

 senior Creative Producer

 Justin is an enthusiastic wearer of many hats (both literally and figuratively).
-With a background in video production, social media strategy and nonprofit marketing, he has spearheaded communications efforts for a number of Seattle-area organizations and brands since migrating to the PNW from New England more than a decade ago.
+With a background in video production, social media strategy and nonprofit marketing, he has spearheaded communications efforts for a number of PNW organizations and brands since migrating from New England more than a decade ago.
 One day, Justin hopes to convince his wife and two young sons to start a family band.
 For now, he generally spends the weekends battling blackberries in his backyard or puttering around Puget Sound in his rusting 1980s motorboat, The Moldy Goldfish.

 Ever since she was old enough to hop on a city-bound bus from the Eastside, Seattle has been Michelle’s urban oasis.
 Majoring in Comparative History of Ideas at UW, her studies urged her to always seek varying perspectives in seemingly one-dimensional problems.
 Michelle would eventually go on to study design at the University of Berkeley.
 She specializes in web design and building future-proof branding systems that connect both beauty and purpose.
 For inspiration, Michelle can be found wandering the city to ogle at peculiar architecture, or walking her pup around the Sound.